AdobeDocs/campaign-classic.pt-BR/help/interaction/using/additional-data.md

 >[!NOTE]
 >
 >É necessário limitar a regra nos canais para os quais os dados são definidos.
-No nosso exemplo, limitamos a regra no canal da Web de entrada (campo **[!UICONTROL Taken into account if]**).
+In our example, we are limiting the rule on the inbound web channel (**[!UICONTROL Taken into account if]** field).

 ### Personalização {#personalization}